juliogomez/netdevops/README.md

 <img src="https://media.giphy.com/media/paN2mV7vuCXx6/giphy.gif">
 </p>

 There are definitely alternative and innovative ways of programming your network infrastructure.
 Yes, when you configure your network devices to adopt a certain behaviour, or implement a new available feature, you are _programming_ them.
 So one of the first things we should be looking for is more optimal ways of programming our infrastructure.

 ## Dynamic applications vs Static network

 Furthermore, as the network _exists_ to provide connectivity for __applications__, we should take a look at how these are evolving.
 Agile microservices-based cloud-native development, DevOps automation with CICD pipelines, and automated unit testing, enable really __dynamic__ application development for quick time-to-market requirements.
 Let's not forget that software is one of the most important assets to differentiate modern enterprises from their competition.
-Being able to quickly implement new features, deploy new locations, or fix issues, is absolutely __key__ for their success.
+Being able to quickly implement new features, deploy new locations, or fix issues, is absolutely __key__ to their success.

 <p align="center">
 <img src="imgs/1staticnw.jpg">